hkuennemann/GitHub-BA_MSc/README.md

 - **Projects:**

-  - `Olympic Games Dashboard`: The project uses interactive Tableau dashboards to analyze Olympic data, focusing on athlete physical attributes and country performance.
-It examines variations in attributes such as age, height, and weight across different sports categories and their relationship with medal wins.
-Additionally, it investigates the impact of hosting the Olympics on a country's medal count, showing how this effect has evolved over time.
+  - `Olympic Games Dashboard`: The project used interactive Tableau dashboards to analyze Olympic data, focusing on athlete physical attributes and country performance.
+It examined variations in attributes such as age, height, and weight across different sports categories and their relationship with medal wins.
+Additionally, it investigated the impact of hosting the Olympics on a country's medal count, showing how this effect has evolved over time.

 - **Skills aquired:** `Tableau`, `Data visualization`, `Use of visual variables (color, size, shape)`, `Techniques for visualizing multivariate data`, `Storytelling with data visualizations`.